redreceipt/kpffl/docs/rules.md

 #### Executive Orders

 Executive Orders are rules changed by the commissioner without voting.
 They may be overturned (see Article 1 Section 1).
 All Executive Orders will be logged in Appendix B - Executive Orders.
-If it is upheld, it will be logged in Appendix B - Constitutional Edits and the Executive Order will be added to Amendments in the following manner:

-**Update to Article XXX Section XXX**
-**Original**
-Original section text
-**New**
-New section text

-#### Rule Changes
+#### Rule Change Proposals

 These are proposals by league members put up to a vote (see Article 1 Section 2).
 Submissions will be logged in Appendix B - Rule Change Proposals.
-If it passes, it will also be added to Amendments in the following manner:

-**Update to Article XXX Section XXX**
-**Original**
-Original section text
-**New**
-New section text
-**Proposal**
-Proposal submission verbatim.

 ## Appendix B - Archives